 The landscape in Iceland is truly impressive.
-The diversity is surprising and you will see green pastures, black lava beaches, volcanoes, steaming hot springs, geysers and flush areas around the large glacier waterfalls.
-The natural contrasts is truly and extraordinary opportunity to take some amazing photographs.
+The diversity is surprising and you will see green pastures, black lava beaches, volcanoes, steaming hot springs, geysers and unique areas around the large glacier waterfalls.
+The natural contrasts are a truly and extraordinary opportunity to take some amazing photographs.

 ICELAND IN FIGURES

-All persons requiring visas and who are not holding a valid Schengen visa in their travel document (who needs visa), must apply for a visa at relevant embassy/consulate before travelling to the area.
-In case you are not travelling from one of the Schengen countries please remember that your passport must be valid for at least 3 months after your travel to Iceland.
+All persons requiring visas and who are not holding a valid Schengen visa in their travel document (who needs visa), must apply for a visa at relevant embassy/consulate before traveling to the area.
+In case you are not traveling from one of the Schengen countries please remember that your passport must be valid for at least 3 months after your travel to Iceland.

-When travelling with Icelandair please check Icelandair's baggage allowances for information.
-When travelling with other airlines please check with your airline directly.
+When traveling with Icelandair please check Icelandair's baggage allowances for information.
+When traveling with other airlines please check with your airline directly.
 In order to travel safe in Iceland, you should regularly check safetravel.is for travel alerts and warnings.
 The emergency no.is 112 for police, fire brigades, ambulance and rescue teams.
-Always be informed about the road and whether conditions when travelling on your own.
+Always be informed about the road and whether conditions when traveling on your own.

 If you have any further questions regarding visa and immigration regulations, please click here: http://utl.is/index.php/en/visas